Many of you remember

 -another color of polish to create your "lace"

--small old makeup brush or paintbrush (mine was from this brush kit with for $1.99)
+-small old makeup brush or paintbrush (mine was from

 -skewer, toothpick, or pin to make the fine lines